Landau (automobile): Simulated convertible vinyl tops

-In the 1920s and 1930s, especially in the United States, "landau" became associated with cars where the fixed (eg metal) roof and rear quarter panels were covered with fabric or leather and fitted with S-shaped side landau bars, to make it appear like a convertible roof.
+In the 1920s and 1930s, especially in the United States, "landau" became associated with cars where the fixed (e.g., metal) roof and rear quarter panels were covered with fabric or leather and fitted with S-shaped side landau bars, to make it appear like a convertible roof.

-Following the 1920s and 1930s, when custom-built bodies were available with a split front and rear roof design, the use of landau changed from a functional feature on limited production cars to of a decorative feature in some higher market segment production cars.
+Following the 1920s and 1930s, when custom-built bodies were available with a split front and rear roof design, the use of landau changed from a functional feature on limited production cars to a decorative feature in some higher market segment production cars.

 The term landau fell into disuse from the mid-1940s until the late-1950s.
-It was used to describe fixed-roof cars styled to simulate a two-piece roof or to resemble convertibles, sometimes time using vinyl roofs.
+It was used to describe fixed-roof cars styled to simulate a two-piece roof or to resemble convertibles, sometimes using vinyl roofs.
 An example of a two-piece roof is the 1957 Imperial four-door hardtop with a simulated "landau-type" roof design.
 Some models were called "landaus" by their manufacturers, and many were fitted with landau bars on the rear quarters (faux cabriolet).

+By the early 1970s, the landau term became a shorthand for premium models with luxury trim for personal luxury two-door cars, top-of-the-line sedans.
+A popular styling enhancement was a vinyl cover over the rear section of the roof called a landau roof.
+The landau roof design was featured on automobiles in all market segments, including subcompacts, pony cars, and four-wheel-drive.
+Also available was the opposite, a vinyl covering the forward section of the roof and also named a "Landau" vinyl roof.
+Chevrolet named the downsized Caprice two-door sedan featuring this design with a distinct wraparound rear window as the Landau.
+Cadillac offered a full factory landau roof with optional simulated landau bars for the Fleetwood Series 75 limousine.
+The last American automobiles to offer a factory-installed landau (padded vinyl) roofs were the 1996 Cadillac Fleetwood and 1996 Buick Roadmaster sedans.

+Landau vinyl tops have disappeared from automobiles, but landau bars on the sides of hearses continue to be a design element.
+In the 2020s, neo-landau bars have returned to "provide some bit of visual interest on an otherwise boring expanse of D-pillar area" with the landau bar characteristic diagonal/S-shaped shape distilled and minimized.